karmab/kcli/doc/index.rst

       - echo {{ password | default('unix1234') }} | passwd --stdin root

-You can make the previous example cleaner by using the special key parameters in your plans and define there variables
+You can make the previous example cleaner by using the special key parameters in your plans and define there variables:

 ::